apache/accumulo-website/_docs-2/development/summaries.md

 ## Examples

 This example walks through using summarizers in the Accumulo shell.
-Below a table is created and some data is inserted to summarize.
+Below, a table is created and some data is inserted to summarize.

     root@uno> createtable summary_test